You take care of yourself by eating well and staying active. Keeping your immune system strong is an important part of your game plan.

 That’s why it is the job of health experts to research and teach you how to boost your immune system—what works and what doesn’t.

-You’ve heard how deadly some viruses and bacteria can be.
+You know viruses and bacteria can make you sick.
 And since you don’t live in a bubble, there’s no way you can avoid contact with people.
 How in the world are you supposed to stay healthy—and NOT catch something?

 Get ready for some good news.
-We found the best immunity-boosting foods, vitamins and supplements for you that’s backed by up-to-date research—no quackery here.
+We researched the best immunity-boosting foods, vitamins and supplements for you that’s backed by up-to-date research—no quackery here.

-Whole, unprocessed foods contain vitamins, minerals, antioxidants, and other chemicals that make them the best of all natural ways to boost your immune system.
+Whole, unprocessed foods contain vitamins, minerals, and antioxidants that make them the best of all natural ways to boost your immune system.

-And since you need to eat anyway, focus on eating more of these foods that turbo-charge your immune system.
+Focus more on eating more of eating whole foods to turbo-charge your immune system.
 Plus, these foods are super cheap to buy so it IS possible to eat healthy without having to cough up a kidney to pay for them!